opencv/opencv/doc/py_tutorials/py_imgproc/py_grabcut/py_grabcut.markdown

 @code{.py}
 # newmask is the mask image I manually labelled
 newmask = cv.imread('newmask.png', cv.IMREAD_GRAYSCALE)
+assert newmask is not None, "file could not be read, check with os.path.exists()"

 # wherever it is marked white (sure foreground), change mask=1
 # wherever it is marked black (sure background), change mask=0